wp-plugins/job-manager/readme.txt

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

+= 0.6-beta2 =
+**UPGRADE NOTICE** If you're upgrading from 0.6-beta1, please refresh your test/dev database from your production system before performing the upgrade.
+There was a bug in the 0.6-beta1 upgrade function that caused some junk data to be created.

+* ADDED: Instructions for editing templates
+* CHANGED: Upgraded French Translation to 0.6-beta1, provided by [Fabrice Fotso](http://www.procure-smart.com/)
+* CHANGED: Stopped using mime_content_type, because it only works on some systems
+* FIXED: Upgrade function not moving uploaded files correctly
+* FIXED: Uninstall not deleting uploads and icons
+* FIXED: CSS being incorrectly applied to Jobs List tables
+* FIXED: Job Information field not being formatted properly
+* FIXED: Minor bug in default template
+* FIXED: New applications and emails not displaying in admin lists

 = 0.6 =
 * ADDED: 'Related Categories' section to job list displays